nevrome/cultrans.bronzeageburials.article2019/review/answer_to_review.md

 > Page 3, Column 2, Lines 40-44.
 The definition of these regions seems rather arbitrary and necessary.
 Why create such an artificial unit when the spatial coordinates are available?

+Please see the reply above.

 > Page 3, Column 2, Line 60.
 “For the remaining 154 dates...”.
 I assume these dates were excluded as we don’t know whether they are terrestrial or marine?
 Also, the paragraph mentions “bones and teeth”, are there any risks of aquatic diet determining a reservoir effect?

+These dates were not excluded to avoid further reduction of the amount of data.
+It is not possible to consider these dating effects on this scale, as it would require to study all radiocarbon dates and their archaeological context individually.
+I agree that it might be necessary to do so, but this is not an endeavour that can be undertaken without long-term project funding.
+Marine reservoir effect is only one of the possible problems relevant here in addition to the Old wood effect or the human 14C-residence ("adult") effect.
+I added a paragraph abou this in the *Data quality* section.

+TODO

 > Page 4, Column 1, Lines 57-59.
 Why not use directly the summed probabilities?